Dharun1504/Sports-highlights/README.md

 - **NLP-based Highlight Extraction**: Applies natural language processing techniques to identify key moments in the match commentary, such as boundaries, wickets, and notable events.
 - **AI-powered Video Editing**: Cuts and stitches video segments corresponding to the identified highlights to produce a concise and engaging highlight reel.
 - **Multiple AI Models**: Supports multiple AI models for transcription, NLP-based analysis, and video editing, providing flexibility and customization options.
+- **Web Interface with Flask API**: Provides a user-friendly web interface for uploading videos and generating highlights, powered by a Flask API backend.
+- **Responsive Frontend with React**: Offers a modern and responsive user interface built using React for seamless interaction and user experience.

 ## Modules